Makeover Documentation

 - Added Styles collection (around 10 new styles)

-style remembering, improved interface, custom color dialog, Cut-&-Paste,
+recent style remembering, improved interface, custom color dialog,

 - Added a new window style "Toolbox".